SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Progenitor Models for SN 2022oqm

 Recently \cite{Zenati+23_carich} showed that the disruption of a low-mass C/O WD by a binary companion hybrid He+C/O WD during merger could explain the origin and properties of thermonuclear SNe with strong [\ion{Ca}{2}] emission in their nebular spectra, including SNe~Ia, peculiar SNe~Ia, and \carts{} \citep{Perets+19, Pakmor+21, Burmester+23_HVS, Wynn2022}.
 The accretion of C/O material onto a He+C/O-WD heats its He-shell, leading to a weak detonation and ejection of the shell.
 Liberated C/O from the disrupted WD also is sent into the surroundings.
 This detonation results in a Ca-rich SN while leaving the C/O core of the He+C/O-WD intact as a hot remnant WD.
 This model predicts many of the observational features (e.g., strong nebular Ca, $B-V$ color evolution, C- and O-enhanced CSM) of SN~2022oqm, but also fails to predict others (e.g., peak luminosity, $^{56}\rm{Ni}$ mass, ejecta mass, ejecta composition, and $r-i$ color evolution).

-The inferred ejecta mass is particularly challenging to reproduce with this progenitor model.
-The range of fitted ejecta masses ($0.56~M_\sun<m_{\rm 1, ej}+m_{\rm 2, ej}<1.4~M_\sun$) from photometric modeling (see Section~\ref{sec:mosfit}) and the spectroscopically fitted ejecta mass of $\sim 0.6~M_\sun$ (see Section~\ref{sec:spectroscopy}) would imply an unexpectedly massive He+C/O WD.
-In particular, WDs with mass larger than $\sim~M_\sun$ are associated with an O/Ne composition \citep{Wu2022}.
+However, it is difficult to reproduce our inferred ejecta mass in this progenitor model.
+The range of fitted ejecta masses ($0.48~M_\sun<m_{\rm 1, ej}+m_{\rm 2, ej}<0.81~M_\sun$) from photometric modeling (see Section~\ref{sec:mosfit}) and the spectroscopically fitted ejecta mass of $\sim 0.6~M_\sun$ (see Section~\ref{sec:spectroscopy}) would imply an unexpectedly massive He+C/O WD.
+In particular, WDs with mass larger than $\sim1~\rm{M_\sun}$ are associated with an O/Ne composition \citep{Wu2022}.
 Our spectroscopic modeling suggests that the ejecta mass fraction of C is only $\sim 10\%$ and that the ejecta mass fraction of Ne could be up to $\sim 50\%$ (although O/Ne are not distinguished; see Figure~\ref{fig:abundance}).
 The inferred mass and abundances may suggest instead an O/Ne WD progenitor.
 A more massive WD could also explain the relatively bright light curve of SN~2022oqm, which is $\sim1.5-2$~mag more luminous than most \carts.
 However, \cite{Zenati+19a} find that in general, more massive WDs have progressively smaller helium mass fractions.
-Whether WDs that are massive enough to potentially explain SN~2022oqm-like explosions can have enough helium to detonate as a \cart is still unclear.
-More three-dimensional, high-resolution simulations exploring the higher WD mass region parameter space are required to help further understand SN~2022oqm-like events.
+Whether WDs that are massive enough to potentially explain SN~2022oqm-like explosions can have enough helium to detonate as a \cart{} is still unclear.
+More three-dimensional, high-resolution simulations exploring the higher WD mass region parameter space are required to help further understand whether WD systems can lead to SN~2022oqm-like events.